mukunthan/KNNwithDifferentDistanceMetrics/README.md

 Please cite the below paper if you use this code in your work:

-Mukunthan Tharmakulasingam,Cihan Topal,Anil Fernando,and Roberto La Ragione, "Improved Pathogen Recognition using Non-Euclidean Distance Metrics and Weighted kNN”, 8th International Conference on Bioinformatics and Biomedical Science, 2019
+Mukunthan Tharmakulasingam, Cihan Topal, Anil Fernando,and Roberto La Ragione, "Improved Pathogen Recognition using Non-Euclidean Distance Metrics and Weighted kNN”, 8th International Conference on Bioinformatics and Biomedical Science, 2019

 For C++ Code Check
 https://github.com/mukunthan/KNNImplementation